acm-cui/website-cui2025/submit/Interactivity.md

 ### 3. Await reviews

 Each submission will be reviewed by one track chair and one expert reviewer through a curated process.
-Following a curated selection process, successful submissions will be invited to present at CUI 2024.
+Following a curated selection process, successful submissions will be invited to present at CUI 2025.
 Creativity in delivery, feasibility, novelty, and ability to engage attendees in-person and online will be assessed in curating the program.
 We aim to deliver captivating demonstrations showcasing the diverse research arenas contributing to the conversational user interface research community.
-Sensitive, private and/or proprietary information should not be disclosed prior to publication.
+Sensitive, private and/or proprietary information should not be disclosed before publication.
 Business exposure is reserved for event sponsors only, so advertising materials should not be used in demonstrations.

 ### 4. Prepare your paper for publication

-If your demo is accepted, you should de-anonymise it.
+If your interactivity and creativity submission is accepted, you should de-anonymise it.
 You must include [CCS concepts](https://dl.acm.org/ccs "ACM Computing Classification System") and keywords for publication.
 At least one author of each accepted paper must register for the conference.
 Otherwise, we cannot guarantee the publication of your paper.
 Accepted demo extended abstracts will be archived in the <a href="http://dl.acm.org/" title="The ACM Digital Library">ACM Digital Library</a>.

 You will receive an email from ACM to assign the rights for your paper, following which you will receive an email from "The ACM Publishing System" (TAPS), which will handle the generation of the final version of your paper.
 Accepted papers will be produced from LaTeX or Word source files into a single column HTML document and a two-column PDF for publication.
 We recommend all authors read ACM's guidance for [TAPS Best Practice](https://www.acm.org/publications/taps/taps-best-practices "The ACM Publishing System (TAPS) Best Practices").